 We have the knowledge and the tools – we just need politicians to lead the way.

-We know why.
-We release carbon dioxide into the atmosphere by burning fossil fuels for energy, farming, and destroying forests.
-These carbon emissions are causing the greenhouse effect, trapping heat and making the Earth warmer, faster than could happen naturally.
+We know why our climate is changing, in some cases faster than people and wildlife can adapt.
+We release carbon dioxide into the atmosphere by burning fossil fuels while at the same time destroying carbon absorbing nature, such as forests, seagrass and salt marches.
+These carbon emissions are causing the greenhouse effect, trapping heat and making the Earth warm faster than could happen naturally.

-We know what needs to be done about it.
+We know what needs to be done.
 We need to cut man-made greenhouse gas emissions drastically, phase out fossil fuels and move to renewable energy.
-We need to use less energy and be more efficient in the energy that we do use, and we need to tackle deforestation and eat less meat.
+We need to be more efficient and use less energy, and we need to tackle deforestation and eat less meat.

 But at the moment, if all the governments of the world acted on the promises they have made, we would still reach 2.8 degrees.
 And we are a long way off those promises being turned into reality.